airamana21/attocube-rag/README.md

-# Attocube Support AI Chatbot
+# Cryostat AI Support Chatbot

 ## Overview:
-The **Attocube Support AI Chatbot** is an intelligent chatbot designed to provide instant, accurate answers about Attocube equipment and documentation.
+The **Cryostat AI Support Chatbot** is an intelligent chatbot designed to provide instant, accurate answers about cryostat equipment and documentation.
 Built using advanced Retrieval-Augmented Generation (RAG) technology, this assistant can understand complex technical queries and provide detailed responses with relevant source citations and visual context.

 ## Key Features